hiroyannnn/gh-pr-inbox/README.md

 ### Update notice

-By default, `gh pr-inbox` checks for a newer release and prints an upgrade hint to stderr.
+By default, `gh pr-inbox` checks for a newer release asynchronously and prints an upgrade hint to stderr when available (it does not block the main command output).

 ```bash
 gh pr-inbox --no-update-check